Sidiya13/Station-based-bike-sharing-system---Analysis-and-forecasting/README.md

 # Bike Sharing Demand Analysis & Prediction

 This repository contains a complete data science workflow for analyzing and predicting demand in a bike-sharing system.
 The project includes data cleaning, exploratory data analysis (EDA), clustering, machine learning modeling, weather integration, and operational insights such as bike redistribution estimation.
-All work is contained in the `project.ipynb` notebook.
+All work is contained in the 'project.ipynb` notebook.

 ---